 Why is a car essential for a 5-day Switzerland itinerary?

-Across the trip materials, Switzerland clearly works best as a self-drive destination.
-Mountain passes, small villages, scenic parking spots and remote lakes were all reached comfortably by car, with flexible stops for photos and short walks.
-For families, this means easier logistics, smoother transitions between activities and much less stress with luggage and tired children.
+Switzerland works best as a self-drive destination.
+Mountain passes, small villages, scenic parking spots, and remote lakes are all much easier to reach by car, with the freedom to stop for photos or short walks whenever it suits the family.
+For families, this translates into simpler logistics, smoother transitions between activities, and far less stress when dealing with luggage and tired children.

 Click here to learn more about creating a personal itinerary

-A motorway vignette is required, and travellers in the files bought it directly at the border before entering the country.
+A motorway vignette is required and can be purchased directly at the border before entering the country.
 Near popular natural attractions, parking is usually well organised.
 For example, next to the cable car for Oeschinensee (Oeschinen Lake) in Kandersteg there is a convenient parking area that costs 8 CHF per day.
 In some destinations, such as Zermatt, private cars are restricted and this has to be considered when planning, especially in high season.

 Tip from the Itinerary Expert: I always aim to reach major cable-car stations before 10:00.
 Queues and parking issues typically start in late morning, while early arrivals enjoy calmer walks and softer light for family photos.